Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Pest Control: Attracts pests away from mustard.

-Edible Flowers: The flowers are edible and add a peppery taste to salads.
+Edible Flowers: The flowers are edible and have a peppery taste.
+Good for salads.

 8. Marigolds